ThomasCast/thomascast.github.io/readme.md

-# My portfolio from scracth.
+# My portfolio from scracth using HTML / SASS / JS.